kennytanggg/THRUX/source/userguide/projectsettings/flagsettings/index-flag_settings.rst

 THRUX provides code validated designs, and presents users with notifications for when their design is violating a code applicable to their project.

-Certain Flags can be ignored, or have the visibility setting omitted.
+Certain flags can be ignored, or have the visibility setting omitted.
 Deselect to omit a flag.

 Yellow Flags are warnings which are violations of applicable safety codes.Red Flags are program errors, such as an equipment without a name.

 Normal Priority Voltage Drop Threshold
 --------------------------------------

-A flag is raised when the VD Net % for a piece of distribution equipment exceeds a specified %.The default value is 2%.
+A flag is raised when the VD% Net for a piece of distribution equipment exceeds a specified %.
+The default value is 2%.
 The default threshold for end of line equipment is 5%.

 Non-Normal Priorty Voltage Drop Threshold
 -----------------------------------------